2018 Minnesota gubernatorial election

-The 2018 Minnesota gubernatorial election took place on November 6, to elect the 41st Governor of Minnesota as incumbent Democratic governor Mark Dayton chose not to run for re-election for a third term.
-The Democratic nominee was congressman Tim Walz from Minnesota's 1st congressional district while the Republicans nominated Hennepin County commissioner Jeff Johnson.
-The Independence Party of Minnesota didn't field a candidate for the first time since 1994.
-Going into the election the polls showed Walz ahead and the race was characterized as lean or likely DFL.
+The 2018 Minnesota gubernatorial election took place on November 6, to elect the 41st governor of Minnesota, as incumbent Democratic (DFL) Governor Mark Dayton chose not to run for re-election for a third term.
+The Democratic nominee was U.S. Representative Tim Walz from Minnesota's 1st congressional district, while the Republican Party nominated Hennepin County commissioner Jeff Johnson for a second consecutive time.
+The Independence Party of Minnesota did not field a candidate for the first time since 1994.
+Going into the election polls showed Walz ahead; the race was characterized as lean or likely DFL.

-In the end, Walz went on to defeat Johnson by the largest margin for a DFL candidate since 1986.
-Walz had also received more votes than any gubernatorial candidate in Minnesota's history.
-This is the first Minnesota gubernatorial election since 1959 where any party won more than two consecutive elections.
-This was also the first time since 1998 where the party of the incumbent president lost.
+Walz went on to defeat Johnson by the largest margin for a DFL candidate since 1986, receiving more votes than any other gubernatorial candidate in Minnesota history.
+This was the first Minnesota gubernatorial election since 1958 in which any party won more than two consecutive elections, as well as the first time since 1998 where the party of the incumbent president lost.